Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 Finally got the bytes to go from one thing to another
 - still doesn't not display properly
-- nevermind, figured out it was an issue with .upper in the decrypt method
+- nevermind, figured out it was an issue with .upper in the decrypt method Started work on the TryHackMe.
+Looked at a video about VMs and quickly realized that yes, this would be way harder than I thought.

 ## Carmin Vuong